 - a.
-Deliberations shall occur in closed session immediately following the hearing or as soon as practicably possible. - b.
+Deliberations shall occur in closed session immediately following the hearing or as soon as practicably possible, but not more than one Business Day after the hearing. - b.
 During deliberations, the Conduct Council panel shall review only the information presented at the hearing to determine the responsibility of the Respondent (i.e. whether or not the Respondent has violated College policies) based on a preponderance of the evidence. - c.
 Once the responsibility of the Respondent has been determined, the Conduct Council panel shall then recommend any appropriate sanction(s).
 The Conduct Council panel shall not be apprised of a Respondent's prior conduct record (if any) until the sanctioning stage of the deliberations. - d.
 The responsibility of the Respondent and recommendation of appropriate sanctions shall be decided by majority vote of the panel. - e.
 The standard of proof used for making factual findings is the preponderance of the evidence. - f.
-Sanctions shall be determined with due regard for College precedent and in line with best practices and legal developments.
-If possible, the Office of Student Conduct should prepare, in advance, an accounting of previous similar infractions and their sanctions for the Council to consider. - g.
+In the interest of fairness, sanctions shall be determined with due regard for College precedent and in line with best practices and legal developments.
+If possible, the Office of Student Conduct should prepare in advance a log of previous similar infractions and their sanctions for the Council to consider. - g.
 At the conclusion of the deliberations, the chair shall draft a recommendation for the Office of Student Conduct.
 This recommendation shall include the finding as to responsibility for infractions, the Conduct Council's rationale, and any recommended sanctions.
 The Office of Student Conduct will send a final outcome letter to the Respondent.
 This final outcome letter will be placed in the Respondent's conduct file.

-4. Advisors
+5. Advisors